If you want to apply to Rider University, the application fee costs $50.

 Do I have to submit test scores to Rider University?

-No, Rider University is test optional, so you can make the call whether or not to include your ACT or SAT scores.
-If you have higher than average scores, you may want to send them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+No, Rider University is test optional, so you can decide whether or not to include your test scores.
+If you have higher than average scores, you probably want to include them.
+If you scored lower than a school's average,, you it might make sense to leave them out of your application..

 How hard is it to get into Rider University?
 Rider University is a somewhat selective institution.
 The Rider University acceptance rate is 76%.
 This means that the institution accepts 75 out of every 100 applicants.